VladimirZelenokor1/CodeBasics-Math-Statistics/README.md

 The Course produces the key concepts of Math and Statistics.

-This course is carefully curated to simulate real-time organizational experience to prepare for the current job market.
+This course is carefully curated to simulate real-time organizational experience simulating the current job market.

 Course Curriculum: